 In taking this e-module you’ll build your understanding of key equity and inclusion concepts, learn how embracing gender equity can make your sport better for all involved, and leave with tools that will help you apply a gender LENS in day-to-day decisions.
 Gender Equity LENS can be used towards NCCP professional development credits.

+Gender Equity LENS will launch in the summer of 2020.
 Click here for more information about this program.